 Laser Therapeutic Effects

-Any of our staff members would be happy to answer any questions you may have about this exciting new procedure.
-In the meantime, feel free to visit the K-Laser website using the link provided below.
+Any of our staff members would be happy to answer any questions you may have about this exciting procedure.
+In the meantime, feel free to visit the Companion Animal Health website using the link provided below.